-Over the past twelve years, the Victorian road toll has almost halved.
+The number of lives lost on our roads each year across Victoria is a third of what it was back in 1989.
 This has been achieved in part through sustained campaigning to reduce road trauma and death on Victoria's roads.
 Victoria now has one of the best road safety records in the world.

 Reducing the frequency and severity of transport accidents not only saves lives and avoids serious injuries, it also reduces claims.
 This provides savings to the Victorian community and ensures the long-term financial viability of the transport accident scheme.